Indomet/WioPlay/README.md

 ## How It Works
-The idea is to have a compact device that can stream music from a source, or load it from its existing memory, that combined with a capable player and a motivating motion detection mechanism make the **Wio Play** a handy piece of technology.
+The idea is to have a compact device that can stream music from a source, or load it from its existing memory, that combined with a capable player and a motion detection mechanism make the **Wio Play** a handy piece of technology.

+### Streaming Music
+The full process of streaming a track on our service can be broken down into 3 key steps interconnected together using MQTT, the full process eventually concludes when the chosen song has been played fully on the terminal

+1. Pinging Terminal
+    - Happens once when the user requests to play a specific song, this will put the terminal in `Note Requesting` state

+2. Requesting Notes
+    - During the `Note Requesting` state, the terminal will ask the app for more musical notes whenever the current chunk of notes has been played fully and exhausted

+3. Sending Notes
+    - Once the app receives a request from the terminal asking for more notes, it sends the next notes chunk in the queue back to the terminal

 ## Technologies Used